 - Return the smashed and smothered potatoes to the oven.
 Continue to bake for another 20 to 25 mins until the edges turn brown and crispy.

-- Add optional cheese to each potato during the five minutes in the oven to melt the cheese.
+- Add optional cheese to each potato during the final five minutes in the oven to melt the cheese.

 - Serve and enjoy!
 They almost get better as they cool down, so don't be afraid to make them ahead for a party – or enjoy them as leftovers!